asterinas/asterinas/docs/src/osdk/guide/README.md

 ## Overview

-OSDK (short for Operating System Development Kit) is designed to simplify the development of Rust operating systems.
+The Asterinas OSDK (short for Operating System Development Kit) is designed to simplify the development of Rust operating systems.
 It aims to streamline the process by leveraging [the framekernel architecture](../../kernel/the-framekernel-architecture.md).

-OSDK provides a command-line tool `cargo-osdk`, which facilitates project management for those developed on the framekernel architecture.
+The OSDK provides a command-line tool `cargo-osdk`, which facilitates project management for those developed on the framekernel architecture.
 `cargo-osdk` can be used as a subcommand of Cargo.